 A ‘withdrawal’ is a change in registration after the official add/drop deadline for the course.
-Read and understand the College’s Withdrawal Process.
+You should read and understand GSC's withdrawal process before withdrawing.

-The law specifies how GSC must determine the amount of federal aid that you earn if you withdraw from school.
-The Federal Programs that are covered by this law are: Federal Pell Grants, Iraq Afghanistan Service Grants, Federal Supplemental Educational Opportunity Grants (FSEOGs), and the Federal Direct Loan Programs.
+The law specifies how GSC must determine the amount of federal aid that you earn when you withdraw from school.
+The federal Pell Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and the Federal Direct Loan Program are covered by this law.

-The student has the responsibility to return all excess loan funds, which you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
+You are responsible to return all excess loan funds, which you (or your parent for a PLUS Loan) must repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the servicer of your loan over a period of time.

 Written confirmation of your intent to return during the same term is required to avoid a return calculation of federal aid if you are: